-This bottom-up Catholic fermentation that began to take place in Latin American countries during the 1950s and 1960s, needed a theoretical content, that was provided by young Catholic theologians who were “the real leaders of the liberation theology movement.”
-Although they did not become formally so until the end of the 1960s and the beginning of the 1970s, their formation was well underway between 1955 and 1965.
+This bottom-up Catholic upheaval that began to take place in Latin American countries during the 1950s and 1960s needed a theoretical content that was provided by young Catholic theologians who were “the real leaders of the liberation theology movement.”
+Although they did not take on formal leadership until the end of the 1960s and the beginning of the 1970s, their leadership role was well underway between 1955 and 1965.
 As a scholar of liberation theology puts it:

 Up through the 1960s, Latin American Catholicism was Eurocentered in its theology, organizational forms and social strategy.
 The ideas and organizations of scholastic theology, integral humanism, Catholic Action, New Christendom, and Christian Democratic Parties all originated in Europe.
 It was only natural, therefore, for priests who wanted to receive top-quality graduate education to go to Europe to study.

-As mentioned above, these students studied directly with, or were exposed to the writings of, the European theological innovators that were at that time changing the face of the Church at Vatican II.
-So, the time they spent in Europe explains part of the sources of inspiration for the new ideas of liberation theology.
-However, we already know that another significant piece of the puzzle is missing from these descriptions: Israel and the Jewish sources, which, as we have proved here, was, at least for one of its main voices, the most fundamental experience for the gestation of this new theology.
+As mentioned above, these students studied directly with, or were exposed to the writings of, the European theological innovators who were then changing the nature of the Church at Vatican II.
+The time they spent in Europe thus provides offers insight into some of the sources of inspiration for the new ideas of liberation theology.
+However, another significant piece of the puzzle missing from these descriptions is that of Israel and the Jewish sources, which, as has been shown, was—at least for one of the movement’s main voices—the most fundamental experience for the gestation of this new liberation theology.
 In Dussel’s words: “everything that liberation theology will express theoretically I lived in advance with Paul in Nazareth.”